openenergi/flex-device-sdk-java/README.md

 		.setEntity("s12")
 		.setValue("State of charge below 10% for the last 5 minutes");

-msg_id = client.publish(msg);  # returns the message Id, which can be used to track acknowledgements
+client.publish(msg);
 ```

-Note that although the above example uses a custom event type, the `EventType` class contains the FFR event types documented in *Message.md*.
+Note that although the above example uses a custom event type, the `Event` class contains constants for the FFR event types documented in *Message.md*.

 Note also that even if the `publish` method returns successfully, the message is not guaranteed to have been delivered.
 To be certain you need to use a callback to correlate acknowledged messages from the broker with published messages from your device - see "Acknowledgement" below.